toposes/toposes.github.io/math/index.md

 ---
 layout: default
 permalink: /math/
-title: mathematics for the lazy category theorists
+title: mathematics for the lazy categoricians
 ---

 this page is intentionally left blank